 Calling rifle volleys at a funeral a "21-gun salute"

-Three rounds from seven riflemen does not make a 21-gun salute.
-It makes a three-volley rifle salute.
+Three rounds from seven riflemen is a three-volley rifle salute.
 Use the right name when you tell the story.

 MISTAKE 02